wtd-1/lstar-rocq/README.md

 `dune build                                    # build the OCaml side (socket_learn.exe)`

+THEN, run: `git checkout learnlib-harness` to switch to the learnlib-harness branch.
+After that:

 `make harness-it                               # everything: dune build + full 44-case suite`

 Or from learnlib-harness/, a subset: